openturns/openturns/python/doc/install.rst

 are not working on top of Anaconda.
 Instead, we recommend installing conda from `Miniforge <https://github.com/conda-forge/miniforge>`_ where conda is configured to prioritize packages from conda-forge out of the box.
-This can also be achieved with Miniconda with extra steps.
 On Windows just download the matching miniforge exe and follow the instructions, on Linux you can install it from command-line in one go::